-In line with the duty, which came into force on 1st September 2014, to support pupils at school with medical conditions we are committed to ensuring that all children with medical conditions, in terms of both physical and mental health, are properly supported within The Federation of Mill Hill and Woodcroft Primary Schools so that they can play a full and active role in school life, remain healthy and achieve their academic potential.
+In line with Section 100 of The Children and Families Act 2014, which came into force on 1st September 2014, to support pupils at school with medical conditions we are committed to ensuring that all children with medical conditions, in terms of both physical and mental health, are properly supported at Woodcroft Primary School so that they can play a full and active role in school life, remain healthy and achieve their academic potential.

-No child with a medical condition will be denied admission or prevented from taking up a place in either of our schools because arrangements for their medical condition have not been made.
+No child with a medical condition will be denied admission or prevented from taking up a place at Woodcroft Primary School because arrangements for their medical condition have not been made.